American Restaurant in Brooklyn, NY, United States

 Open only on Saturdays, this small backyard BBQ joint has been voted the best BBQ in Texas and one of the best in the U.S. With a 79-year-old pitmaster named Tootsie smoking ribs, brisket, chicken and sausage her way for more than 40 years, it's guaranteed every bite will be fall-off-the-bone perfect.

 Cajun / Creole Restaurant in New Orleans, LA, United States

 Where food and history are on display with impeccable Old World service, Antoine's is a must-visit in New Orleans for the Original French Quarter Meal.
 With 14 dining rooms and part museum, it's no wonder Antoine's has been in business for 175 years — as America’s longest-running family-owned restaurant.

-Seafood Restaurant in South Thomaston, ME, United States
+American Restaurant in South Thomaston, ME, United States

 Waterman’s is a long-running family-owned and -operated BYOB seafood shack known for its fresh large lobsters, steamers and classic lobster rolls.
 It's serene ocean view and friendly quality service also draw customers.
 It's the quintessential Maine experience that offers the freshest catch around, right from the bay in their backyard.

 Italian Restaurant in Las Vegas, NV, United States

 The family-owned Rao’s Italian eatery in New York City since 1896 is still the toughest reservation to get in the country.
 It's reliable Italian-American cuisine tailor-made for each guest, so everyone who walks in the door feels like an Italian grandmother is in the kitchen making them dinner.
 Most will never get a chance to visit the flagship location, so the Rao’s family wanted to bring their fantastic cuisine to the masses — hence the Las Vegas location and the Hollywood location were born!